Wahaj-Ali/homely-frontend/README.md

 - Use latest ES6 modules.
 - Design inspired by a Behance App design.
 - Axios for making HTTP requests from the server.
+- Use Swiperjs library to create the slider for the main-page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>